TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

    <br>
    Check the [helm upgrade docs](https://helm.sh/docs/helm/helm_upgrade/) for more details on the `upgrade` command.

 ### Other installation choices

+When upgrading Linux distributions, use the exact version to avoid upgrading other unrelated packages.
+You can find the package you want in the *Packagecloud*.
+For example, to find the Tyk Gateway's packages for `v5.0` you can use the following search query https://packagecloud.io/app/tyk/tyk-gateway/search?q=tyk-gateway-5.0

 Look up your installation type in the [installation options page]({{< ref "apim/open-source/installation/" >}}) and do the same as explained above for [production environment upgrade](#Production-Environment-Upgrade)

+---

 ## Tyk Hybrid Gateway Upgrade
 This gateway is your gateway data plane and is used to connect to the *Tyk Cloud Control Plane* or to your self-managed control plane (MDCB).
 Tyk hybrid gateway is the same binary as Tyk Gateway just with a different setting in the config file.
 Follow the above instructions based on your installation type.

+---

 ## Tyk Self-Managed